 In a Parliamentary democracy one of the most powerful tools you have to influence the direction this country takes is your vote, so make sure that you register to vote and vote in every election you are qualified to vote in.

-Citizens of EU member states, Commonwealth member states, and the UK are all entitled to vote in local elections, so make sure you register by Tuesday 17th April!
+Citizens of EU member states, Commonwealth member states, and the UK are all entitled to vote in local elections.

 Contact your MP